oooooPs/alkanes-rs-push/memory-bank/techContext.md

   ```

 When using these messages in RPC calls, it's important to ensure proper encoding of nested message types like `Uint128`, which should be encoded as length-delimited fields rather than simple varints.

-### RPC Message Prefixing

-When view functions are called via RPC, the input data may include a 4-byte prefix before the actual protobuf message.
-This prefix is added by the RPC layer and needs to be handled by the view functions.
-The prefix format is:

-- 4 bytes: Prefix (e.g., `61010000` or `62010000`)
-- Remaining bytes: Actual protobuf message

-The `protoruneholders` function in `src/lib.rs` includes code to detect and strip this prefix before parsing the protobuf message.

 ## Technical Constraints